Neighborhood Guides

 Transparency matters when you're making a major decision.
 Fairfax has a lot to offer, and there's also a practical side worth knowing.

-For many buyers — especially anyone working a hybrid schedule — these are manageable trade-offs.
-In many ways they're part of what's helped Fairfax hold its value.
+For many buyers, especially those working a hybrid work schedule, these are manageable trade-offs.
+In many ways, they're part of what's helped Fairfax hold its value.
 Towns chosen intentionally tend to stay desirable.

 How I read a home

-The way I read homes was shaped long before I started selling them.
+I learned to read homes long before I started selling them.

-I grew up with Feng Shui and Vastu — traditions that look at how the energy, orientation, and flow of a space affect the people inside it.
-My mother taught me both, not from a book, but through the way she walked through rooms.
-She would stand in the middle of a space and imagine herself living in it.
-Where she'd sit in the morning.
-What she'd reach for.
-How she'd move through a typical day.
+Growing up with Vastu and Feng Shui traditions that look at how the energy, orientation, and flow of a space affect the people inside the house.
+I have adapted both from my mother, ‘ Ama ‘, not from a book, but through the way she walked through rooms.
+She would stand in the middle of a space and imagine herself living in it, where she'd sit in the morning, what she'd reach for, how she'd move through a typical day.
 If the imagined days felt easy, the room was giving her something.
 If she kept bumping against the shape of it, the room was fighting her.
 That was the test.
 It was almost always right.

 I bring both of those traditions to every home I walk with someone.
 Where the morning light lands.
 Whether the entrance feels welcoming.
 Whether the kitchen wants to host.
 Whether the bedroom protects rest or exposes it.
 Once buyers have language for what they were already sensing, the way they walk through a property changes.
 That, more than the listing sheet, is what tells you whether a house wants to be yours.